antonioii/Js-timer-countdown/README.md

 ## Requirements:

-- A play button that when clicked (or activated via space/enter) will check if there is any input in the time field and the timer is paused.
+- A play button that when clicked (or activated via space/enter) will check if there is any input in the time field and also will check if the timer is paused.
 If it exists and is not paused, it will start a countdown.
 If it does not exist and it is not paused, it will start a cumulative count up to 99:99:99 (hh:mm:ss format).
 If it is paused, it just turns into a continue button.
 When the countdown starts, it turns into a pause button.

 - A restart button that will reset the timer.

 - A pause button that will pause assign the paused status to the timer and stop counting.

+- The small sound of a bell should be emitted when the count is completed.

 ## Timer Algorithm